All Episodes

 It wasn't for the cops to play basketball.

-It was it was it was for residents of the neighborhood to play basketball at midnight instead of, you know, uh going against some cigarillos at a convenience store.
+It was for residents of the neighborhood to play basketball at midnight instead of going against cigarillos at a convenience store and play basketball.

-So it was a tantamount admission that if we give athletic activity of sponsorship, say at midnight, bamboo.
+So it was a tantamount admission that if we give, say, athletic activity sponsorship, say at midnight, bamo.

-But it wasn't it wasn't the cops to play midnight basketball.
+But it wasn't, it wasn't the cops to play midnight basketball week.

 Now, there was also a companion program that followed shortly after.